-- 6 An investor controls an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee. - 7 Thus, an investor controls an investee if and only if the investor has all the following: - (a) power over the investee (see paragraphs 10-14); - (b) exposure, or rights, to variable returns from its involvement with the investee (see paragraphs 15 and 16); and - (c) the ability to use its power over the investee to affect the amount of the investor's returns (see paragraphs 17 and 18). - 8 An investor shall consider all facts and circumstances when assessing whether it controls an investee.
-The investor shall reassess whether it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control listed in paragraph 7 (see paragraphs B80-B85). - 9 Two or more investors collectively control an investee when they must act together to direct the relevant activities.
+- 5 An investor, regardless of the nature of its involvement with an entity (the investee), shall determine whether it is a parent by assessing whether it controls the investee. - An investor controls an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee. - 7 Thus, an investor controls an investee if and only if the investor has all the following: - (a) power over the investee (see paragraphs 10-14); - (b) exposure, or rights, to variable returns from its involvement with the investee (see paragraphs 15 and 16); and - (c) the ability to use its power over the investee to affect the amount of the investor's returns (see paragraphs 17 and 18). - An investor shall consider all facts and circumstances when assessing whether it controls an investee.
+The investor shall reassess whether it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control listed in paragraph 7 (see paragraphs B80-B85). - Two or more investors collectively control an investee when they must act together to direct the relevant activities.
 In such cases, because no investor can direct the activities without the co-operation of the others, no investor individually controls the investee.
 Each investor would account for its interest in the investee in accordance with the relevant Ind ASs, such as Ind AS 111, Joint Arrangements, Ind AS 28, Investments in Associates and Joint Ventures, or Ind AS 109, Financial Instruments.